cabdesigns/alexa-next-bus/README.md

 An AWS Lambda function to power your Alexa Skill retrieving the next buses from your configured bus stop(s).
 [Read more](http://www.chrisbell.eu/bus-timetables-smart-home-alexa-node-js-aws-lambda/).

 ## Warning
 **⚠  USE AT YOUR OWN PERIL! ⚠**

 This project has been published for the educational benefit of anyone wanting to try AWS Lambda or Alexa Skills.
 This should not be the basis for any production applications.

 This project was built on Mac OS X using node.js 6.
-Your results may vary but support will by limited.
+Your results may vary but support will be limited.

 ## How to use